COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 - Expand error handling and user messaging for partial analyses
 - Continue test coverage growth and docs updates
 - Kevin will working on the Feature: Retrieve Portfolio Information #24
-- Evin will working on xxxx
+- Evan will working on putting collaborative contributions into the database, creating percentages of the work each collaborator has done, sorting projects between individual and collaborative.
 - Eric will work on deleting previously generated insights and displaying more key metrics of a project
 ---